 - The increase in money supply has led to an unexpected rise in commodity prices, such as oil.
-This is unusual when the Western economies are in recession; rising oil prices has led to cost-push inflation.
+This is unusual when the Western economies are in recession; rising oil prices have led to cost-push inflation.

 - By depressing interest rates, quantitative easing has wiped out people’s return on savings (though share price rises have compensated to a certain extent.)

 - Quantitative easing is causing inflation in the UK.
-(Inflation has frequently been above the governments target of 2%, and when the velocity of circulation rises, these extra bank balances will be lent – causing a possible inflationary surge.
+(Inflation has frequently been above the government’s target of 2%, and when the velocity of circulation rises, these extra bank balances will be lent – causing a possible inflationary surge.

-- The scale of quantitative easing could make it impossible to sell bonds back to market and this will damage the UK’s ability to borrow in the future.
+- The scale of quantitative easing could make it impossible to sell bonds back to the market and this will damage the UK’s ability to borrow in the future.
 If the UK’s ability to borrow is constrained, this will lead to higher interest rates and reduce economic growth.

-Defence of Q.E.
+Potential benefits of Q.E.

 - Low bank lending.
 There is no real evidence that there has been a surge in risky bank lending.
-In fact the opposite has been the main concern over the past few years. – A more potent criticism of Q.E. is perhaps that it did so little to increase commercial bank lending.
+In fact, the opposite has been the main concern over the past few years. – A more potent criticism of Q.E. is perhaps that it did so little to increase commercial bank lending.
 Bank lending is still very low compared to pre-crisis trends.

-- We need fiscal expansion not austerity.
+- We need fiscal expansion, not austerity.
 It is a very good thing if Quantitative easing has reduced the need for austerity and immediate measures to cut budget deficits.
 If the UK has pursued Greek or Spanish style austerity, the UK recovery would have been much weaker or non-existent.
 A recession is not the time to tackle the public sector debt.
-The important thing is to promote economic growth; this will enable debt to be tackled in the long term, when the economy can better absorb spending cuts and tax rises.
+The important thing is to promote economic growth; this will enable debt to be tackled in the long term when the economy can better absorb spending cuts and tax rises.

 - No currency manipulation.
 It is hard to accuse the UK of currency manipulation when we have a current account deficit of nearly 3% of GDP.
 The current account suggests the UK is still uncompetitive.
 Given the fact the UK GDP is still lower than in 2008, it is the correct thing for the monetary authorities to try and pursue monetary policy which promotes economic recovery and higher employment.
 It is not currency manipulation when you are pursuing a reasonable monetary policy given the state of the economy and lost GDP.

-- Inflation has not been a macro-economic problem since 2008.
+- Inflation has not been a macroeconomic problem since 2008.
 The main macro-problem has been significant fall in GDP and unemployment.
-The Bank of England are correct to concentrate on these real problems.
+The Bank of England is correct to concentrate on these real problems.
 True, inflation has been a little above target, contributing to a reduction in real wages.
 But, the inflation is due to cost-push factors like rising oil prices and the effects of depreciation.
 There is no sign of an inflationary surge.
 The programme blames Q.E. for the fall in real wages.
 But, I believe this is wrong, the fall in real wages is because of the recession and collapse in wage growth.
 The best way to promote real wage growth is to target economic recovery.
 It is economic recovery which will enable real wage growth and higher living standards.
 I don’t accept that Q.E. is the major factor behind falling real wages.
 Real wages would definitely have fallen without Q.E.

 - Europe inflation still too low.
 Inflation in the ECB is 0.8% – that is still low and creates the risk of deflationary pressures.
 This suggests the ECB have done too little money creation and have pursued too tight monetary policy.
 Unemployment in the Eurozone is 12%, significantly higher than the UK.
-UK unemployment may well be higher, if we hadn’t pursued quantitative easing.
+UK unemployment may well be higher if we hadn’t pursued quantitative easing.

 - Future inflationary surge?
 It is true that if the velocity of circulation rises, there could be inflationary pressure.
 But, given the level of unemployment and spare capacity in the economy, the inflationary surge is hard to see.
 It hasn’t materialised in past 5 years.

 - Also, as Adam Posen says, it is possible for the Bank of England to deal with inflation, should it reappear.
-It is more difficult to deal with stagnant economy.
+It is more difficult to deal with the stagnant economy.